mikro-orm/mikro-orm/docs/docs/defining-entities.md

 As you can see, entity properties are decorated either with `@Property` decorator, or with one of reference decorators: `@ManyToOne`, `@OneToMany`, `@OneToOne` and `@ManyToMany`.

+> From v3 you can also use default exports when defining your entity.

 Here is another example of `Author` entity, that was referenced from the `Book` one, this time defined for mongo: